SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-high-availability/transport-high-availability.md

     For more information, see [Shadow redundancy in Exchange 2016](shadow-redundancy.md).

-- The transport dumpster has been improved and is now named Safety Net.
+- The transport dumpster has been improved and is now named  *Safety Net*  .
 Safety Net stores messages that were successfully processed by the Transport service on Mailbox servers.
 Safety Net works best for Mailbox servers in a DAG, but Safety Net also works for multiple Mailbox servers in the same Active Directory site that don't belong to a DAG.

 - Safety Net itself is now made redundant on another server.
 This is important to avoid a single point of failure, because the Transport service and the mailbox databases are both located on the Mailbox server.